MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.56.md

 Lower Klamath National Wildlife Refuge

- *A. Migratory Game Bird Hunting.* We allow hunting of goose, duck, coot and common snipe on designated areas of the refuge in accordance with State laws and regulations, and subject to the following conditions:
+*A. Migratory Game Bird Hunting.* We allow hunting of goose, duck, coot, and common snipe on designated areas of the refuge in accordance with State laws and regulations, and subject to the following conditions:

-1. In the controlled waterfowl hunting area, we require a Refuge Recreation Pass (passholder/expiration date) for all hunters age 16 or older.
-An adult with a valid Recreation Pass (passholder/expiration date) must accompany hunters younger than the age of 16 who are hunting in the controlled area.
+1. In the controlled waterfowl hunting area, we require a valid Refuge Recreation Pass for all hunters age 16 or older.
+An adult with a valid Recreation Pass must accompany hunters age 17 or younger who are hunting in the controlled area.

 2. We require advance reservations for the first 2 days of the hunting season.
 You may obtain a reservation through the Waterfowl Lottery (Migratory Bird Hunt Application, FWS form 3-2357) each year.

-3. Entry hours begin at 5:00 a.m. unless otherwise posted.
+3. Entry hours begin at 4:30 a.m. unless otherwise posted.

-4. Only unloaded firearms may be carried on hunter access routes open to motor vehicles or when taken through posted retrieving zones when traveling to and from the hunting areas.

-5. You may not set decoys in retrieving zones.
+4. You may not set decoys in retrieving zones.

-6. We prohibit the use of air-thrust and water-thrust boats.
+5. We prohibit the use of air-thrust and water-thrust boats.

-7. You may possess only approved nontoxic shot while in the field (see § 32.2(k)).

- *B. Upland Game Hunting.* We allow hunting of pheasant on designated areas of the refuge in accordance with State regulations, and subject to the following conditions:
+*B. Upland Game Hunting.* We allow hunting of pheasant on designated areas of the refuge in accordance with State regulations, and subject to the following condition: In the controlled pheasant hunting area, we require a valid Refuge Recreation Pass for all hunters age 16 or older.
+An adult with a valid Recreation Pass must accompany hunters age 17 or younger who are hunting in the controlled area.

-1. You must wear an outer garment above the waist that is at least 50 percent blaze orange and visible from both front and back.
-Outer garments may consist of hat or cap, vest, jacket, shirt, or coat.

-2. Only unloaded firearms may be taken through posted retrieving zones when traveling to and from hunting areas.

-3. You may possess only approved nontoxic shot while in the field.

 *C. Big Game Hunting.* [Reserved]